 How to properly hold and use your paddle

 A few of the most common SUP mistakes have to do with paddling.
-Whether you’re holding your paddle the wrong way or have bad form, the tips below will make sure you avoid these mistakes right off the bat.
+Whether you’re holding your paddle the wrong way or have bad form, the paddle boarding tips below will make sure you avoid these mistakes right off the bat.
 Paddling is the most important aspect to paddle boarding so nailing down the right form is key.

 How to properly grip your paddle

 Whichever side you may be paddling on, it’s important (and more comfortable) to have your hand gripping the top of your paddle (as seen in the picture below).
 If you’re paddling on the right side of your board, your left hand should grip the top and vice-versa for paddling on the left side.
-Also, make sure your grip on the paddle is shoulder width apart — short grips will give you a powerless stroke.
+Also, make sure your paddle grip is shoulder width apart — short grips will give you a powerless stroke.

 Your paddle’s blade is facing the wrong way my friend

-When paddling, your paddle’s blade should to be bent away from you.
+When paddling, your paddle’s blade should be bent away from you.
 Holding your paddle this way will provide you with optimal tracking and speed.
 A simple way to remember this on ISLE paddles is that the logo should always be facing towards the nose.

 How to paddle like a pro